BeMoreHumanOrg/bemorehuman/README.md

     sudo mkdir /opt/bemorehuman
     sudo chown <user who'll run bemorehuman> /opt/bemorehuman

-### STEP 4: Integrate with a webserver.
+### STEP 4 (Optional): Integrate with your own webserver.

-I like nginx, but any webserver with FastCGI will do.
+By default, bemorehuman uses its own HTTP server called hum.
+Hum caters to recgen's needs.
+Meaning, it handles POST requests from HTTP clients, but not GET.
+For this and the fact that there's very little error processing, please don't use hum in production.
+The instructions in this step are only for the situation where you want to use your own webserver.
+If you're ok with using hum, please skip to Step 5.

+If you want to use your own webserver, just make sure it can integrate with FastCGI.
+I like nginx.
 To install nginx from Debian or Ubuntu, "sudo apt install nginx"

 The default socket used for communication between recgen and the webserver is

 /tmp/bemorehuman/recgen.sock

-So you'll need to inform your webserver of that.
+So you'll need to inform your external webserver of that.
 For nginx, you can add this clause to the server section of /etc/nginx/nginx.conf or /etc/nginx/sites-enabled/default:

+    listen 8888
     location ^~ /bmh {
         include /etc/nginx/fastcgi_params;
         fastcgi_pass  unix:/tmp/bemorehuman/recgen.sock;